garygr2002/Rebalance/README.md

 Once the programmer/user accomplishes this, the added mnemonic may then be referenced using the <b>Distinguished Key</b> field in a row in the distinguished file.
 The values for the keys will then be programmatically accessible from the <b>DistinguishedAccountLibrary</b>, <b>DistinguishedInstitutionLibrary</b>, or the <b>DistinguishedPortfolioLibrary</b>, depending on the type of distinguished key identified by the line type.
 The key for rows in the file is a concatenation of the line type and distinguished key, and the combination of the two should be unique.
 The following are the fields of a distinguished file row.

-### Line Type
+### Distinguished Type

-The line type begins in column 1, and is 1 character.
+The distinguished type begins in column 1, and is 1 character.
 Its content is constrained to one of the following characters: 'A' (an account row), 'I' (an institution row), or 'P' (a portfolio row).
 The line code distinguishes the type of row.

 ### Distinguished Key

 The distinguished key begins in column 3, and is up to 24 characters long.
 Its content is constrained to one of the case-insensitive mnemonics in the <b>DistinguishedAccount</b>, <b>DistinguishedInstitution</b>, or <b>DistinguishedPortfolio</b> classes, as discussed above.
 The line type governs the class used for the set of acceptable strings.

-### Distinguished Value
+### Distinguished Foreign

-The distinguished value begins in column 28, and is up to 52 characters long.
+The foreign key begins in column 28, and is up to 52 characters long.
 Its content is constrained to the type of key required for accounts, institutions, or portfolios, depending on the line type.
-The distinguished value is a sensitive key that will appear in the distinguished file and referenced in other CSV files, but need not appear in any publicly accessible code base.
+The foreign key is a sensitive value that will appear in the distinguished file and referenced in other CSV files, but need not appear in any publicly accessible code base.

 ## Gains Files